 Now we know what things are required for virtual reality to operate.
 But do you know how virtual reality works?
-Obviously the technical part isn’t that interesting.
+Obviously, the technical part isn’t that interesting.
 But we will try to understand the technology in work behind virtual reality.
-You can easily understand how does VR work and what are some basics of virtual reality.
+You can easily understand how does VR works and what are some basics of virtual reality.

 One major problem of VR is the experience the response time.
 It means a very large time gap between their actions and the response from the screen.
 The response should be less than 20 milliseconds.

-There are some other elements which help in creating a VR experience, which the users can enjoy completely.
+There are some other elements that help in creating a VR experience, which the users can enjoy completely.
 Let’s understand how does VR work using these elements:

 The sound effects, when synchronized with the visuals, can create very attractive effects.
 With headphones and 3D sound effects, the user’s belief in the virtual environment can be reassured.
 While crafting sound effects, due care must be taken regarding consistency between graphics and sound.
 If you start playing horror music in the background of a fictional movie, the user is stopped.

 Laser pointers, LED lights or handheld sensors ensure eye and head tracking.
 A phone uses an accelerometer, a gyroscope, and a magnetometer to identify 3D movement, angular movement and, the position of an object respectively.
-VR headset rooms use sensors with cameras to experience a high quality virtual environment.
-Although, this is a more expensive setup in comparison with a VR which uses smartphone only.
+VR headset rooms use sensors with cameras to experience a high-quality virtual environment.
+Although, this is a more expensive setup in comparison with a VR which uses smartphones only.

 In the future, we will witness rapid developments creating a truly immersive digital experience.
-With major players such as Google, Microsoft, Oculus and HTC are making efforts to improve existing capabilities.
+Major players such as Google, Microsoft, Oculus, and HTC are making efforts to improve existing capabilities.
 So we are not far from achieving virtual reality that looks much better than the real world.

 Now you do have an idea of how does VR works.
 The technology provides countless opportunities for brands to create amazing content marketing.
 Through this approach, they will not only acquire customers but also establish themselves as pioneers in innovation.